rootCircle/blog/docs/notes/springboot.md

 ## Building an executable

-- If you use Gradle, you can run the application by using `./gradlew` bootRun.
+- If you use Gradle, you can run the application by using `./gradlew bootRun`.
   Alternatively, you can build the JAR file by using `./gradlew build` and then run the JAR file, as follows: